peteroupc/html3dutil/doc/MathUtil.md

 * [vec3normalize](#MathUtil.vec3normalize)<br>Converts a 3-element vector to a unit vector; returns a new vector.
 * [vec3normalizeInPlace](#MathUtil.vec3normalizeInPlace)<br>Converts a 3-element vector to a unit vector.
 * [vec3perp](#MathUtil.vec3perp)<br>Returns an arbitrary 3-element vector that is perpendicular
-(orthogonal) to the given 3-element vector.
+(orthogonal) to the specified 3-element vector.
-* [vec3proj](#MathUtil.vec3proj)<br>Returns the projection of a 3-element vector on the given reference vector.
+* [vec3proj](#MathUtil.vec3proj)<br>Returns the projection of a 3-element vector on the specified reference vector.
 * [vec3reflect](#MathUtil.vec3reflect)<br>Returns a vector that reflects off a surface.
 * [vec3scale](#MathUtil.vec3scale)<br>Multiplies each element of a 3-element vector by a factor.
-* [vec3scaleInPlace](#MathUtil.vec3scaleInPlace)<br>Multiplies each element of a 3-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the given factor.
+* [vec3scaleInPlace](#MathUtil.vec3scaleInPlace)<br>Multiplies each element of a 3-element vector by a factor, so that the vector is parallel to the old vector but its length is multiplied by the specified factor.
 * [vec3sub](#MathUtil.vec3sub)<br>Subtracts the second vector from the first vector and returns a new vector with the result.
 * [vec3subInPlace](#MathUtil.vec3subInPlace)<br>Subtracts the second vector from the first vector and stores the result in the first vector.
 * [vec3toWindowPoint](#MathUtil.vec3toWindowPoint)<br>Transforms the 3D point specified in this 3-element vector to its
 <i>window coordinates</i>
-using the given transformation matrix and viewport rectangle.
+using the specified transformation matrix and viewport rectangle.
 * [vec3triple](#MathUtil.vec3triple)<br>Finds the scalar triple product of three vectors (A, B, and C).
 * [vec4abs](#MathUtil.vec4abs)<br>Returns a new 4-element
 vector with the absolute value of each of its components.
-* [vec4absInPlace](#MathUtil.vec4absInPlace)<br>Sets each component of the given 4-element
+* [vec4absInPlace](#MathUtil.vec4absInPlace)<br>Sets each component of the specified 4-element
 vector to its absolute value.
 * [vec4add](#MathUtil.vec4add)<br>Adds two 4-element vectors and returns a new
 vector with the result.